Kuraiyume/Mira/README.md

 - **Password Breach Monitoring**: Scan passwords against previous data breaches to ensure security.
 (REQUIRES INTERNET CONNECTION)

-- **Reset Functionality**: Premium feature allowing users to reset MIRA instance, deleting all stored credentials including the primary MIRA account for comprehensive data management.
+- **Reset Functionality**: This feature allowing users to reset MIRA instance, deleting all stored credentials including the primary MIRA account for comprehensive data management.

    *Note: Resetting MIRA will permanently delete all stored credentials.
 Please ensure you have backed up essential data before proceeding, as this action cannot be undone.*